amitxv/PC-Tuning/docs/post-install.md

     - [SATA](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (required on Windows 7 as enabling MSI on the stock SATA driver will result in a BSOD)

-- Since we do not have browser access at this stage, download them on another operating system or PC

 ## Configure a [Web Browser](https://privacytests.org)

 A standard Firefox installation is recommended.
 Open PowerShell and enter the command below.
 If you are having problems with the hash check, append ``-skip-hash-check`` to the end of the command.